 Let’s talk about the arts as healing tools as we join the extended #hcldr family for this special chat hosted by Pam, Brian, and Britta!

-Please join us on Tuesday, August 27th at 8:30pm ET (for your local time click here) for the weekly #hcldr tweetchat where we will be discussing trust:
+Please join us on Tuesday, Jan 18th at 8:30pm ET for the weekly #hcldr tweetchat where we will be discussing the healing power of arts and poetry:

 • T1: Do you read or write poetry?
 From the perspective of healing, what poets/poems have you found to be meaningful and memorable?